MouriNaruto/MouriDocs/docs/21/ReadMe.md

 ### ReactOS source code

 Because Windows is not open source, we need to learn something about the hal and ntoskrnl from ReactOS source code.
-Although that x64 hal implementations are too raw even for learning.
+Although the ReactOS x64 hal implementations are too raw even for learning.

 But for appreciating that project which helps me to learn something reliminary.
 I also try to make boot ReactOS on Hyper-V Generation 2 Virtual Machines.
 But